nmmsv/cse185-spring18-week3/CSE185_Week3_PartI.md

 </div>

 ```
-cat minia_out.contigs.fa | awk 'NR%2==0{print length}' | min 1 max 1
+cat minia_out.contigs.fa | awk 'NR%2==0{print length}' | datamash min 1 max 1
 ```

+As your results come in, add them to the spread sheet on the board.
+For your lab report, you will make a plot of kmer size vs assembly success (We’ll summarize and post the data you need next time).
+You will be performing additional analysis on either your assembly or the best assembly from your group.

-What is the distribution of cotigs?
+What is the distribution of contig lengths?

 ```
 cat minia_out.contigs.fa | awk 'NR%2==0{print length}' | sort -g | uniq -c > contiglengths.histo
 ```

-As your results come in, add them to the spread sheet on the board.
-For your lab report, you will make a plot of kmer size vs assembly success (We’ll summarize and post the data you need next time).
-You will be performing additional analysis on either your assembly or the best assembly from your group.

 Use Python to plot the histogram.
 Use `scp` to take a look at the pdf.
 Many of the contigs are very small, but a few are quite long.

 Use a web tool, called QUAST (QUality ASsesment Tool for genome assemblies) to get some more metrics on your contigs.
-First, use `scp` to transfer the `\*contgs.fa` file to your desktop.
+First, use `scp` to transfer the `*contgs.fa` file to your desktop.
 Then go to  http://quast.bioinf.spbau.ru and follow these steps:

 * Upload your contig file, and type 100 in the “skip contigs shorter than” box.
 * Check find genes (prokaryotic).